Mongolian Stock Exchange: Primary and Secondary market

 Secondary trading finally began on 28 August 1995, open to both domestic and international investors.
 Bids were placed on 430 out of 475 listed stocks, and trading occurred in 16 stocks; total turnover was 12,776 shares worth MNT2.2 million tugriks (US$4,850).
 The largest gain was in Sor, which rose by 19% from MNT580 to MNT690.
 However, the secondary market quickly exposed the weakness of many of the newly privatised companies; share prices remained depressed throughout 1996, and the number of MSE-listed companies contracted from 475 to 402.
 Market capitalisation stabilised around MNT15 billion in 1997, with a daily turnover of 80,000 to 300,000 from MNT16 - 80 million.
 Furthermore, many small shareholders sold their shares, allowing a few domestic and foreign investors to gain majority holdings in the remaining listed companies.
 The total number of shareholders had shrunk to a mere 135,000 by 1997.
 One public offering of additional shares from an already-listed enterprise was carried out in 1996, but the regulators refused to give approval for initial public offerings by new private companies, due to the lack of regulation and experience in underwriting.
 In 1998, the exchange moved to electronic trading.
 In 2000, the exchange also began to offer trading facilities for Mongolian government bonds.
 As of December 2003, market capitalisation in local terms had expanded to MNT52 billion, which was still a mere 5% of GDP.
 Only 30 of the companies listed on the exchange were actively traded.

+In addition to note that in 1999, the Top-75 index was introduced to the market based on the performance of the first 75 companies which ranked by their market capitalization and average daily trading volume.